-The University of Maine Cooperative Extension Diagnostic and Research Laboratory provides state-of-the-art testing and research in support of Maine agriculture, wildlife, and public health.
-The lab’s major renovation and expansion, designed by WBRC Architects Engineers in partnership with Perkins + Will of Boston, was made possible through an $8 million state bond referendum.
+The University of Maine Extension Diagnostic and Research Laboratory provides state-of-the-art testing and research in support of Maine agriculture, wildlife, and public health.
+The lab’s major renovation and expansion, led by WBRC Architects Engineers in close collaboration with lab design expert Perkins and Will of Boston, was made possible through an $8 million state bond referendum.
 The 28,000 GSF facility houses the highest-level containment laboratory of any higher education institution in the state of Maine.

 Different lab processes require different levels of biocontainment, biosecurity, and biosafety.
 The project team’s careful arrangement of independent labs is designed to meet customized requirements depending on the nature of each lab’s work.
 For the biocontainment area of the building, safeguards include a secure, restricted entry system with interlocking doors, pass-through cabinets and autoclaves, class II biosafety cabinets, hands-free sink and emergency eyewash stations, sustained pressure differential directional airflow, and n+1 redundancy in both exhaust and supply systems.
 Throughout the building, space planning helps promote use of personal protective clothing and equipment, sanitary practices, and authorized access.

 Another key design objective was to optimize lines of sight inside the facility and to the outdoors.

 Prior to this complete renovation, none of the existing laboratories had views to the exterior or to adjacent laboratories.
 Now the innovative use of interior windows drives sightlines through one lab into another, allowing researchers to see into adjacent laboratories and circulation corridors, as well as providing views from deep within the facility to the bucolic landscape outdoors.
 This fresh approach to transparency fosters and promotes well-being, teamwork, and security, and allows for safe observation of biologically-sensitive processes.